-Memory Care at the Lodges.
+Memory Care At The Lodges.

 A large home, reviewed on public record.

 ALF memory care · 36-month window.
-Higher percentile = better.
+Higher percentile = better performance on inspection record.
 Source: Washington DSHS · Aging and Disability Services Administration.

-FACILITY WATCH · BETA
+FACILITY WATCH · FREE

 New findings, complaint investigations, or status changes — emailed to you free.